 Note: 'Hospitalised' relates to active and cleared (>5 days after the first positive COVID-19 PCR test) COVID-19 cases that are current hospital inpatients.
 'Intensive care unit' (ICU) is a subset of hospitalised and relates to active/cleared COVID-19 cases that are currently in an ICU.
-The reason for admission may be unrelated to COVID-19 for some people.
+The reason for admission may be unrelated to COVID-19 for some people

-The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area remained stable this week (Figure 17).
+The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area increased in the past week (Figure 11).

-Figure 17.
-SARS-CoV-2 concentration in wastewater and COVID-19 notification rate, Perth metropolitan area, WA, 2023 to 16 August 2024.
+Figure 11.
+SARS-CoV-2 concentration in wastewater and COVID-19 notification rate, Perth metropolitan area, WA, 2023 to 27 November 2024.

 Note: Wastewater is sourced from three wastewater treatment plants in the Perth metropolitan area (Subiaco, Woodman Point and Beenyup).
 Dotted lines in wastewater concentration represents missing results that could not be determined due to no sample collection or sample analysis failure.
+A more sensitive SARS-CoV-2 test was introduced December 2024 resulting in an increase (approximately 20%) in the quantification values when compared to the previous values.

-Genomic sequencing of clinical samples and SARS-CoV-2 fragments indicated SARS-CoV-2 Omicron sub-lineage KP.3.X continues to predominate (Figure 18).
+Genomic sequencing of clinical samples and SARS-CoV-2 fragments indicated SARS-CoV-2 Omicron sub-lineages KP.3.X, XEC and KP.X predominated clinical samples, while KP.3.X and XEC predominated in wastewater.
+(Figure 12).

-Figure 18.
-Distribution of SARS-CoV-2 variants in clinical samples (top) and metropolitan wastewater catchments (bottom), 03 July 2022 to 11 August 2024.
+Figure 12.
+Distribution of SARS-CoV-2 variants in clinical samples (top) and metropolitan wastewater catchments (bottom), 03 July 2022 to 8 December 2024.